Explanatory picture of Nvidia's tech stack and connection with data servers

 Nvidia’s DRIVE Hyperion platform is designed to support the evolution of AV technology.
 Nvidia’s chips allow cars to ‘see’ and interpret the world around them using real-time camera feeds, LIDAR, and radar data, while its AI models assist in making critical driving decisions.

-What sets Nvidia apart is its system-level approach, which not only includes the processing power needed for AVs but also integrates advanced AI models that learn from massive datasets of driving scenarios.
-This vertical integration, from hardware to AI software, gives Nvidia a competitive edge over other chip manufacturers.
+What sets Nvidia apart is its system-level approach, which combines the processing power needed for AVs with advanced AI models that learn from large datasets of driving scenarios.
+This vertical integration, from hardware to AI software, gives Nvidia an edge over other chip manufacturers.

 Nvidia’s hardware is already found in vehicles from leading brands such as Mercedes-Benz, BYD, and Volvo.
 As more manufacturers adopt the DRIVE platform, the company is becoming the backbone of the AV revolution.
 Nvidia’s leadership believes its automotive division, which generated over $1 billion in revenue in 2024, will eventually rival the company’s historically strong gaming segment.